 My friends and I come from different religions, and we find them all needlessly complicated.
 We are looking for something simpler.
 What would you suggest?

 Rabbi Rami: I suggest you Marie Kondo your religions.
 The author of The Life-Changing Magic of Tidying Up, Ms. Kondo urges you to pick up each item in your house and ask yourself, “Does this spark joy?”
 If it does, keep it.
 If it doesn’t, let it go.
 What Ms. Kondo does with stuff, I suggest you do with religion.
 Does belonging to a community spark joy?
 Does attending worship services spark joy?
 Does studying scripture spark joy?
 Lift up each aspect of your religion and ask if it sparks joy in you.
 If it does, keep it.
 If it doesn’t, let it go.
 Make joy rather than allegiance to a system the heart of your religion.

 I love my new church.
 The rector is very open.
 The service is meditative.
 Bible study is intelligent.
 My problem is that I don’t believe in the inerrancy of the Bible or the divinity of Christ, and I even feel disingenuous when taking communion.
 Should I admit how I truly think?

-My guess is that if you share your truth honestly …
+My guess is that if you share your truth honestly and humbl …